SANDAG/landuse_prep_tool/settings_dictionary.md

 **inputs: raw_parking_inventory:** Input file for the raw parking inventory.
 **inputs: base_lu:** The base year land use to use for estimating the regression parameters for the number of free and paid spaces.
-**inputs: geometry:** Shapefile containing the MGRA polygons.
-**inputs: imputed_parking_df:** The file containing imputed parking data.
-This is the output of the parking inventory preprocess step.
 **inputs: bike_net:** Shapefile with the links of the active transportation network.
 **inputs: bike_node:** Shapefile with the nodes of the active transportation network.